m1nnx/DS-Assessment-Delivery-Time-Prediction/README.md

 # Junior Data Scientist Take-Home Assignment
-# Delivery Time Prediction — Workflow
+# Delivery Time Prediction — ML Workflow

 Prior to the assesment requirement, I have developed an explainable machine learning and statistical modelling workflow to understand and predict delivery time.
 The focus is not only on prediction accuracy, but also on **interpretability, statistical validity, and practical insights**.